padam-ram/VirtusaTest/README.md

 # VirtusaTest
-As per my understanding i done my best and simpify the code I assume each id As a each room i.e Id = Room No
+As per my understanding i done my best.
+I assume each id As a each room i.e Id = Room No